Lampang: Modern history

 During the late 1800s and early 1900s, the region experienced a growth in teak logging.
 Lampang later became home to Louis Leonowens, who operated teak plantations around Lampang.
 During the Ngiao Rebellion, Lampang was attacked by 200 Shan rebels led by Phaka Mong on 3 August 1902.
 Prior to this, the ruler of Lampang assembled a force of 1,000 and Leonowens had organized defences around the town.
 They were also reinforced by 54 policemen from Chiang Mai led by Danish captain Hans Markvard Jensen.
 The following battle resulted in the defeat of the Shans, however Chao Bunwatwongse, Lampang's ruler, was evacuated to Chiang Mai over fears of another attack but returned to Lampang on August 7.

 In 1894, the Ratsadaphisek Bridge across the Wang river was opened and became the longest bridge in Thailand at the time.
 However, the flow of logs down the Wang caused damage to the bridge until the current version was completed in 1917.
 On 1 April 1916, the first train arrived at Nakhon Lampang Railway Station, which was then the northernmost train station in Thailand.

 World War II

 During World War II, Lampang became an important location for Japanese operations as the main Japanese headquarters in Thailand, as well as the target of Allied bombings.
-In 1942, a squadron of P-40 Tomahawks belonging to the American Flying Tigers were supposed to bomb Lampang, but mistook Lamphun for Lampang and returned back after seeing no troop movements in Lamphun.
+In 1942, a squadron of P-40 Tomahawks belonging to the American Flying Tigers were supposed to bomb Lampang, but mistook Lamphun for Lampang and returned after seeing no troop movements in Lamphun.
 The Allied forces also attempted to bomb the Ratsadaphisek Bridge to disrupt Japanese operations.